ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 }
 ```

-Now, all functions will be deployed as Node 8 functions.
+Now all functions will be deployed as Node 8 functions.

 Our function will also use the `getBeyondAuthToken` method introduced in the [Javascript tutorial](/beyond-docs/#js_tutorial){:target="_blank"} to fetch the API tokens.
 That's why we can now move the `client_secret` to the server.